CFTC civil enforcement action

 From its inception in 2014 to the date of the indictment, BitMEX did not file one SAR with an FIU anywhere in the world, and accepted financial transactions from Iran irrespective of sanctions.
 Further, BitMEX implemented TOR access to allow users to trade on BitMEX anonymously using the darknet.

-BitMEX’s CEO’s last point of reference was Vietnam.
+BitMEX’s CEO’s last point of reference was Vietnam – it is possible that he is in that country.

 It is expected that the US government will file to forfeit assets at BitMEX, currently at US$2 billion, otherwise there is a risk of liquidation.